-- The Society is committed to personal interactions that are free of sexual harassment.
-Improper conduct by Board members, donors and volunteers, including expressed or implied requests for sexual favors, unwelcome physical contact, and offensive verbal comments, is unacceptable.
+2. The Society is committed to personal interactions that are free of sexual harassment.
+Improper conduct by board members, donors and volunteers, including expressed or implied requests for sexual favors, unwelcome physical conduct, and offensive verbal comments, is unacceptable.

 Article XII - Amendments

-- Amendments may be proposed and approved at Annual Meetings.
-Amendments may be approved at special meetings only if they have been previously circulated to the membership in writing, along with the announcement of the meeting as required by Article VIII.
+2. Amendments may be proposed and approved at Annual Meetings.
+Amendments may be approved at Special Meetings only if they have been previously circulated to the membership in writing, along with the announcement of the meeting as required by Article VIII.

-- The affirming votes of two-thirds of the members of the Society present and voting shall be required for the adoption of each amendment to the Bylaws.
+3. The affirming votes of two-thirds of the members present and voting shall be required for the adoption of each amendment to the Bylaws.